RathoreRajdeep/Lung_Cancer_Prediction/README.md

 ![RL Weights Plot](results/__results___0_3.png)

-This graph shows how the RL agent updates weights across training episodes.
+This plot shows how the RL Agent updates model weights during learning, using Q-learning, exploration, and reward-based optimization.

 ---